exoplatform/exo-documentation/docs/OnlyOffice.rst

 Clicking on |image5| button opens the document you want to edit in an another tab.
 The interface contains:

--  The document opened in OnlyOfficeeditor
+-  The content of the document loaded in the OnlyOffice editor
 -  A top bar containing these details:

-   -  the document's breadcrumb: to inform about the document's location in the platform
+   -  a breadcrumb: to inform about the location of the document in the platform
-   -  message about the last edit: Last edited by $editor's full name date hh:mm "summary"
+   -  an information about latesy edit done on the document: Last edited by $editor's full name date hh:mm "summary"
-   -  text area for the summary: allowing you to input a summary of your changes
+   -  a text field for the summary: allowing you to input a summary of your changes
-   -  force save button: to save your changes with the added summary
+   -  a ``force save`` button: to save your changes in a new version and post the summary in activity stream and version history
-   -  close icon: to close the editor tab
+   -  a close icon: to close the editor tab.
+All changes are savec when you close a tab

 |image6|